uofa-cmput404/uofa-cmput404.github.io/content/labsignments/django.md

 Npm is a package manager for node JS.
 Node JS is a runtime environment for JavaScript.
 The node JS developer community use npm to distribute useful packages.
 For this lab we will be using [emoji-mart](https://www.npmjs.com/package/emoji-mart) to create a fun browser based emoji picker.

-To use the package we need to install the JavaScript modules using node JS:
+To use the package we need to install the JavaScript modules using npm:

 1. Run `npm install --save emoji-mart` in your project root where `manage.py` is.
 2. This should create a new directory called `node_modules`